Trading on Sentiment: Using IG Client Sentiment Data

 3) Overlay net-long/short positions over the price chart

 The lower section of the diagram simply shows the actual number of short and long traders overtime.
-Since traders had become increasingly more net-short, it’s no surprise to see this line advancing upwards.
+Since traders had become more and more net-long, it’s no surprise to see the blue line well above the red line for long periods.

 While IG Client Sentiment is a useful tool, it doesn’t mean that it’s perfectly predictive.
 Traders should still look to utilize strong risk management in their trades, even with the assistance of IG CS.